mjordan/islandora_bagger/README.md

 `./bin/console app:islandora_bagger:create_bag --settings=sample_config.yml --node=112 --extra='{"serialize": "tar", "hash_algorithm": "md5"}'`

 The value of this parameter is a serialized JSON object containing key:value pairs of settings.
-Settings passed in this way will override settings in the config file and in 'config/services.yml'.
+Key:value pairs passed in this way will be added to the config settings and will also override settings in the config file and in 'config/services.yml'.

 ## REST interface usage